 Fishing once dominated Dingle, and the town’s only visitors were students of old Irish ways.
-But tourists and movie makers are well onto Dingle now (more than one Hollywood feature has been filmed here).
+But tourists and movie makers are well onto Dingle now (two Hollywood features have been filmed here).
 What had been a trickle of fans grew to a flood, as word spread of Dingle’s musical, historical, gastronomical, and scenic charms.

 Dingle feels so traditionally Irish because it’s part of a Gaeltacht, a region where the government subsidizes the survival of the Irish language and culture.
 While English is everywhere, the signs, chitchat, and songs come in Gaelic.
 Even the local preschool boasts that it’s “All Gaelic.”

 Nowadays no more than a dozen fishing boats sail from Dingle town.
 But tractors still leave tracks down the main drag, and a faint whiff of peat fills the streets.
 The town is just large enough to have all the necessary tourist services, not to mention a steady nighttime beat of Irish traditional music.
 Locals claim that Dingle, with dozens of pubs for its 1,300 residents, has more watering holes per capita than any town in Ireland.